If you are moving away from home to attend university, you may choose to live on campus in residence or in off-campus housing.

 Many universities offer transit passes to their students.
 These passes are usually purchased at a discount or are included in your student fees.

 If you drive your own vehicle, you will likely need to purchase a parking pass for the university’s parking lots or garages.
-Parking passes can be arranged directly from your university’s parking services.
+You can obtain parking passes directly from your university’s parking services.